Buckskin Gulch and Paria Canyon Backpacking Guide

 SLEEPING BAG

 It's easy to forget that even though the desert gets hot during the day, it often gets below freezing at night in the spring.
 Inside the canyon can be cold.
 The rim can be cold and windy.
 Some sections of the lower Paria can be pretty warm.
-See our Best Sleeping Bags story for more recommendations.
+See our Best Sleeping Bags or Best Backpacking Quilts stories for more recommendations.

 SLEEPING PAD